Voodoo Manufacturing triples 3D printing production with collaborative robots

 Experience it to believe it

 Meet us at Trade Fairs all over the world.
-Attendees to Hannover Messe can try programming our user friendly collaborative robot arm from 24.04.2017 - 27.04.2017 - we look forward to meet you
+Attendees to all our fairs can try programming our user friendly collaborative robot arm, see we look forward to meet you

 Meet the team that is putting collaborative robotics within reach for businesses of all sizes

 4,300 sq ft (400 m2) center adjacent to Universal Robots’ Americas headquarters in Ann Arbor, Michigan, now ready to cover North and South America wit…Read more

 Pioneer of collaborative robots introduces SnapWeld Collaborative Robotic Welding, featuring seamless hardware and software integration through the Un…Read more